lzil/generals-tools/README.md

 ## Other things
 If you want to contribute or have any feature requests, feel free to make a pull request!
 Or bring up an issue.

-Please don't just copy/paste my code, edit things, and claim it as yours. thx